Alcohol and Drug Use

 Alcohol slows down brain functioning leading to poor decision making and slower reaction times.
 This can lead to serious accidents when drunk.
 Alcohol may damage the ends of neurons, which are known as dendrites.
 This can cause problems in conveying messages between the neurons.
 By drinking you are damaging the very means of gaining new knowledge and being most successful in your life.

 In the state of Iowa, the possession, use, or distribution of alcohol, is illegal for anyone under age 21.
 Students in violation of any alcohol-related laws will be subject to remedial action, and may also be prosecuted under state or federal law.

 The possession, use, and/or distribution of alcohol and empty alcohol containers is prohibited on campus.
-If a student of any age has alcohol or empty alcohol containers in his or her possession on campus (either carrying the alcohol beverage or having already consumed it), this is regarded as a serious breach of conduct.
+If a student of any age has alcohol or empty alcohol containers in his or her possession on campus, this is regarded as a serious breach of conduct.
 Students are also not allowed to be in the company of those who are using or distributing alcohol on campus.
 Violation of this policy will result in immediate remedial action.

 The University strongly recommends that students of all ages abstain from the possession, use, or distribution of alcohol off campus as well as on campus.
 The underage possession or use of alcohol off campus, distribution to students under the age of 21 off campus, and driving while under the influence of alcohol anywhere are prohibited and subject to immediate remedial action.
 Note: the alcohol and drug abuse policy is in effect during all field trips, Rotating University classes, other University-sponsored events, and internships.